a-thousand-channels/ORTE-backend/README.md

 # ORTE-backend

-Backend application for creating and managing places/POIs (or in german "Orte") and additional informations like text, images, audio and video on a web-based map.
+Backend application for creating and managing places/POIs (or in german "Orte"),  formatted text and assets like images, audio and video on a web-based map.
+Additionally relations between places can be set.
 Output is a public available API w/JSON or exportable as CSV/JSON/GeoJSON data.
 It has also some extra features like visualising relations between places and a map to go feature (see below).

 Based on Ruby on Rails 5, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.